 The second element that drives electrons is an electrostatic attraction to the nucleus.

 Electrons would like to decrease their energy level; getting closer to the nucleus will do just that.
 However, each electron has been imbued with a certain amount of energy.
 As the electron veers towards the nucleus, its internal energy pulls it away.
-It's sort of like being scolded by a schoolteacher to stay in their designated seats.
+It's sort of like being scolded by a schoolteacher to stay in its designated seat.

 This is what gives the electron its wave character: one force pulls it towards the nucleus and its own energy pulls it away.
-Just imagine driving your car down the circular off ramp at fast speed: even as you are trying to go straight down the ramp, the car is veering outwards.
+Just imagine driving your car down the circular off ramp at fast speed: Even as you are trying to circle down the ramp, the car is veering outwards.

 In a similar fashion, as the electron is pulled ; its own energy forces it .